heroiclabs/nakama-docs/docs/nakama/concepts/server-authoritative-multiplayer.md

 ### Search query

 In the examples above, we looked at listing matches based on comparing labels exactly as they appear.
 Another, more powerful way of listing matches is to run search queries on the label.

+!!!note "Note"
+    You can only perform a structured query on the `label` field if it contains a JSON value.

 In this example, we are looking for matches with "mode" that must match "freeforall", and preferably "level" higher than "10".